Special Features/ Programs of Charlton Junior School

 Simone Randall - Junior School Teacher (Kindergarten) / Junior School Learning Support Coodinator / K-2 Leader

-Kerrie Rees - Senior School Food Technology, CAFS and Middle School Art Teacher
+Kerrie Rees - Senior School Food Technology, Cook up a Storm and Middle School Art Teacher / KLA Leader

 Elesha Renta - Executive Assistant

 Michael Samild - Middle School Music and Senior School English Teacher